mjknj18/Hawaii-Climate-Analysis/README.md

 #### Weather Station Analysis

 1. Query weather station information and the number of records tied to each station.
-2. Query maximum, minimum, and average observed temperature for all data from the most active weather station.
+2. Query maximum, minimum, and average observed temperature for all records from the most active weather station.

 #### Temperature Analysis